zahmadpost/attention_mechanisms_nlp/README.md

 ***!!!
 Important: MatchZoo relies on an older version of Keras.metrics.
 It would be a good idea (and may be necessary) to create a new virtual environment (venv) before installing MatchZoo and running your code!!!***

+The code below is run with the following dependencies (not a complete list)
+Keras: Version 2.3.0
+Tensorflow: Version 2.2.1
+Numpy: Version 1.18.5
+MatchZoo: 2.2.0

 ## Defining our NLP/IR Task

 Before we dig into the code, let’s define a toy problem: say we are searching for Tweets that contain news article headlines.
 We want to know how many Tweets contain messaging similar to a given headline.
 Perhaps we are trying to trace the spread of a story on Twitter but can’t rely exclusively on retweets or exact copies of Tweet bodies.
 We want to know how far the idea of a story has gone on Twitter.
 We first start with the article headline text.
 Then we collect a sampling of tweets within a given timeframe and collect the body text.
 We label the relevant Tweet as a match.
 To train our model, we will need to provide tens or hundreds of examples like the one below: